Recent RCR Syllabus

 What are the options I have for taking RCR?

-For those postdoctoral appointees paid from National Institutes of Health (NIH) T32 institutional training grants, F32 individual postdoctoral fellowships, and K awards, please register for the in-person RCR course offered by the Office for Postdoctoral Affairs, which is offered each spring
+For those postdoctoral appointees paid from National Institutes of Health (NIH) T32 institutional training grants, F32 individual postdoctoral fellowships, and K awards, please register for the in-person RCR course offered by the Office for Postdoctoral Affairs, which is offered each spring.
+You can access the course information on Workday Learning.

-For those postdoctoral appointees paid from NIH R awards, NSF fellowships, and research grants, please take the online CITI RCR course using the instructions provided here (LINK DOES NOT WORK)
+For those postdoctoral appointees paid from NIH R awards, NSF fellowships, and research grants, please take the online CITI RCR course.
+You can access the course information on Workday Learning.

 What do I do after I’ve completed RCR?